somunachima/tetris/README.md

 - Vercel

 ## Assumptions:
-- The orientation of the blocks match the orientation of the blocks displayed in Encord's brief
+- The orientation of the blocks match the orientation of the blocks displayed in the brief

 ## Known Limitations:
 - The blocks cannont be rotated yet